快速導覽

 How much does it cost to travel to Hong Kong for 3 days and 2 nights, or for 4 days and 3 nights?

-Like traveling to other countries, the cost of a Hong Kong travel trip is mainly divided into four parts, namely: Booking air tickets, booking hotels, transportation and food expenses during travel in Hong Kong, and money spent on souvenirs.
+Like traveling to other countries, the cost of traveling to Hong Kong is mainly divided into four parts, namely: booking air tickets, booking hotels, transportation during the trip to Hong Kong, food expenses, and money spent on buying souvenirs.
 Purchasing air tickets from different airlines and staying in hotels in Hong Kong will affect the total budget required for the entire trip.

 There are also different discounts for air tickets and hotels booked in different months.
 For example, April and September are the off-peak tourism seasons in Hong Kong, and the prices of many air tickets and hotels may be about half cheaper than during Christmas and New Year.
 Therefore, for the convenience of calculation, the following itinerary budget will use the average price for the whole year, and then you can adjust it according to the itinerary departing in different months and holidays.